 One thing that trips people up: if you sow too early in the season, your plants may stay in a long vegetative phase because the days are still too long to trigger flowering.
 That's not necessarily a problem since you'll get bigger, bushier plants, but it means blooms may not arrive until day length naturally shortens in autumn regardless of when you sowed.
 Commercial growers use shade cloth to artificially shorten day length and trigger earlier flowering, but for home gardeners, working with the natural autumn trigger is usually the simplest approach.

 If you're curious how chrysanthemum timelines compare to other flowers you might be growing alongside them, the general picture for flowering annuals from seed sits in a similar range, though some varieties move much faster or slower depending on how day length sensitive they are.
+If you’re also growing other flowers, you can use this guide on how long to grow flowers from seed to estimate timelines for your specific plants.
 Planning a full cutting garden means thinking through all those windows at once, which is worth doing before you commit to a sowing schedule.

 The bottom line: expect 90 days from seed to flower, plant at the surface for good germination, keep things warm and consistently moist until sprouts appear, and then flood those seedlings with light.
 Clover generally germinates and establishes fairly quickly, so it can be a lot faster than slow-blooming ornamentals like chrysanthemums.
 The timeline is very manageable once you understand what chrysanthemums actually need at each stage.
 If you want the same kind of timing for other flower seeds, the answer to how long does it take flower seeds to grow depends on the species and your growing conditions.